Empyrrhus/MIDI-To-Shawzin/README.md

     <img src="https://i.imgur.com/eidLiAy.png" alt="Warframe market">
 </p>

-Use the Shawzin emote and open Songs > Load Song to Memory.
-Then, copy and paste the output from the output text file into the text box, then select "OK".
+Use the Shawzin emote and open Songs.
+If you like, you can enable Auto Play (bottom right.)
+Select Load Song to Memory, then copy and paste the output from the output .txt file into the text box, then select "OK".

 <p align="center">
     <img src="https://i.imgur.com/x7RPBIk.png" alt="Warframe market">